 Courtesy of Visit Virginia Beach

-Grab a bite before following in the footsteps of Root to chase the red drum with an outfitter like E-Fishinsea Sport Fishing Charters.
+Grab a bite before following in the footsteps of Root, who made tagging a redfish his mission in the episode, to chase the fish (also known as red drum) with an outfitter like E-Fishinsea Sport Fishing Charters.
 These prized game fish flourish in salt and brackish waters, giving anglers from a boat or on shore a chance at a thrilling catch.
 A seasoned local guide can help you find the best spots for tailing “puppy drum,” as they’re affectionately known.
 May–November, you can go after another sought-after fish, bluefin tuna, in the Chesapeake.

 Rudee Inlet is the go-to spot for fishing charters.
 It offers a sheltered spot with Virginia Beach’s only direct access to the Atlantic south of Chesapeake Bay’s mouth.
 The marina is also a popular docking place for private yachts.
 (Or you can charter a yacht with SeaEO.)

-Dine on seafood and sip local beers in Sandbridge
+Dine on seafood and sip local beers in Pungo

-After reeling in a trophy catch and working up an appetite, stop by Margie and Ray’s on the way to Sandbridge Beach.
+After reeling in a trophy catch and working up an appetite, do as Root did and visit Blue Pete’s for fresh oysters.
+You could also stop by Margie and Ray’s on the way to Sandbridge Beach.
 Established in 1964 by Margie and Ray Blanton as a small country store and tackle shop, this celebrated landmark (now run by their son, Thomas) serves some of Chesapeake Bay’s finest seafood.

 Virginia Beach’s Back Bay National Wildlife Refuge.